PietroChierico/bacco_app/README.md

 # bacco_app
-Bacco app mock up from Bachelor Thesis 'An app for the assessment of the individual well-being through the analysis of four areas: Nutrition, Stress, Sleep, Fitness'.s.
+Bacco app mock up from Bachelor Thesis'An app for the assessment of the individual well-being through the analysis of four areas: Nutrition, Stress, Sleep, Fitness'.